Hi. My name is Dave Tout and I am a numeracy educator.

 The numeracy skills section of the exam tests your ability to read and understand mathematical and numerical information, and to use your skills and knowledge to answer a question.

-In policing, numeracy skills are important as you will to need to understand, use, apply, and interpret problems where mathematics is imbedded in a context.
+In policing, numeracy skills are important as you will to need to understand, use, apply, and interpret problems where mathematics is embedded in a context.

 In the role of policing, you are required to observe and collect information and data, to write up reports, and to prepare briefs of evidence.
 These reports must be clear, to the point, and accurate, and will at times include numerical and mathematical information.